abboodd/spark-bot/README.md

-# spark-bot
+# RV-bot
-spark new bot
+RV new bot